sam-baumann/jgraph/README.md

 `python main.py 2019-06-12 "Ryan O'Reilly"`

 Depending on your python config, you might have to use `python3` in place of `python` in these commands.
 Whatever actually runs python 3 on your system.
-The makefile assumes it's python3 so you have to edit the PTYHON variable on line 1 of the makefile that if that's not the case.
+The makefile assumes it's python3 so you have to edit the PYTHON variable on line 1 of the makefile that if that's not the case.

 By default, the makefile will generate a few example files and dump them into the makefile-examples folder.